Inaccurate Information About Arthritis Persists and Is Spread

-Note: Since moving to Southern California from Ohio, I can say that the warm climate has reduced the minor aches and pains that accompany my arthritic condition.
+Note: Since moving from Ohio to Southern California and then Nevada, I can say that the warm climate has reduced the minor aches and pains that accompany my arthritic condition.
 I believe part of the reason is attributable to the fact that I am able to be more active in this climate.
 The fear of falling on the ice and in the snow is no longer a problem.
 I am able to walk much more and I believe the exercise has helped me tremendously.
-It has not reversed the serious damage the disease has done to my cartilage and joints however.
+It has not reversed the serious damage the disease has done to my cartilage and joints, however.

 Misconception #3 - Arthritis can be cured.

-Fact: There has been no scientific evidence that a cure for arthritis exists.
+Fact: There has been no scientific evidence that a cure for arthritis exists at this time.

 - How to Spot a Quack Cure for Arthritis

 - Arthritis Research: Finding the Cure and Causes of Arthritis